 In Having Sex, Wanting Intimacy: Why Women Settle for One-Sided Relationships, Jill Weber describes how women get trapped in relationships that are one-sided and lack emotional intimacy.
 When this happens, women routinely blame themselves instead of realizing they should blame their romantic strategy.
 This book will show you how to break the cycle of one sided relationships.
 You’ll learn how to create a mutually fulfilling relationship – and then you won’t have to search for help on how to fix one sided relationships anymore.

 Is your partner overly arrogant?
 Does he often come across as grandiose, “above others,” self-absorbed, and highly conceited?
 If he shows an extreme lack of empathy or exhibits an inflated sense of entitlement, he may be a narcissist.
 In Disarming the Narcissist: Surviving and Thriving with the Self-Absorbed, Wendy Terrie Behary describes how to move past his defenses using compassionate, empathetic communication.
 You’ll learn how narcissists view the world, how to navigate their coping styles, and why, oftentimes, it’s sad and lonely being a narcissist.
 Narcissists are often in one sided relationships because they don’t know how to share, communicate, or empathize with their partners.

-And remember that your partner isn’t your source of joy, peace, or love.
-“Poor is the soul whose pleasure depends upon the permission of another,” said Madonna.
-When you find the true source of joy and peace, you will be able to see clearly how to fix any one sided relationship you encounter.
+Remember that your husband or boyfriend can’t be your source of joy, peace, or love.
+Find your true source of joy and peace, you will be able to see clearly how to fix any one sided relationship.